New capsuleer crash course – Day one guide to EvE online

 Space with security level 0.0 to -1.0 is called null-sec.
 It’s a lawless place with no police and is, in large portion, player controlled.
 Player corporations and alliances living in null-sec take their space very seriously and will defend it.
 Showing up in null-space of an enemy alliance will most certainly cause them to attack you on sight.

 All new players are put into a NPC corporation depending on their race and background chosen upon character creation.
 Some of them are quiet most of the time, but some are as vibrant and active as player corporations.
 I would suggest sticking to NPC corporations for a start since those are always set in hi-sec systems and may provide useful info to new players.

-However – once you feel confident enough, I strongly suggest finding a player corporation that actually is in null-sec.
+However – once you feel confident enough, I strongly suggest finding a player corporation that fits your mindset and playstyle.
 People that know me and play games with me may have noticed I never PvP.
 It doesn’t matter if it’s a RPG, MOBA, FPS or any other type of game – I really never PvP.
-But EvE is something completely different and the whole game changes for the better (by A LOT) once you find a good null-sec alliance that does active PvP roams.
+But EvE is something completely different and the whole game changes for the better (by A LOT) once you find a good corporation of likeminded people that will take you on some PvP roams.

 I’ve heard countless times how harsh and brutal EvE community is, but my personal experience can’t be farther than that.
 I’ve got blown up countless times and literally every single time that happened, I got whispered by the attacker and explained what I did wrong.
 They always helped me improve my fits and most of them even payed out my full loss.